- 1 Purpose

 Alternatively, an external agency that specialises in Accessibility may be engaged to conduct an audit of the system and provide recommendations relating to compliance with W3C Guidelines.

-Information System Owners and/or project managers should engage with Users with a disability and/or the University's Disability Resources staff and/or the People Portfolio Workplace Relations and Diversity team throughout the development of a system to fully understand all User Requirements and ensure that systems meet these.
+Information System Custodians and/or project managers should engage with Users with a disability and/or the University's Disability Resources staff and/or the People Portfolio Workplace Relations and Diversity team throughout the development of a system to fully understand all User Requirements and ensure that systems meet these.

 4.7 Digital visual identity

-Information System Owners and/or project managers must ensure that their systems reflect the University's digital visual identity, as far as practicable, within the guidelines available as part of the Brand Toolkit and in accordance with the System Tier Schedule.
+Information System Custodians and/or project managers must ensure that their systems reflect the University's digital visual identity, as far as practicable, within the guidelines available as part of the Brand Toolkit and in accordance with the System Tier Schedule.

 The Brand Toolkit provides direction for the online implementation of branding requirements, including font, colour, imagery, editorial writing style and logo usage.
 It includes a number of tools to enable systems deliver clear, consistent and compelling communications to Users of the University systems.